 Since 2014, the Golden Triangle BID has hosted the Golden Haiku poetry contest to bring pops of warmth, color, and inspiration to the streets of downtown DC during the late winter months.
 We invite the public to write and submit original, contemporary haiku for this temporary community art project.
-New this year is an addition of a youth category, inviting students to explore haiku and perhaps become published poets.
+In 2021, we introduced a youth category, inviting students to explore haiku and perhaps become published poets.

 Submissions are reviewed by an expert panel of judges; winning poets receive prizes, and winning haiku are displayed on colorful street signs in the tree boxes lining the streets of the Golden Triangle neighborhood.

 The contest’s popularity has grown each year; it is internationally recognized and beloved by locals and visitors alike.
-Last year, we received 1,700 submissions from 40 countries and 32 states and the District of Columbia.
-See winning haiku from 2020 here.
+In 2021, we received more than 2,800 entries from 60 countries, 49 states, and the District of Columbia.

 The year’s Golden Haiku competition is perhaps more important now than it has been in its eight-year history.
 In a time when the world has been brought together in unprecedented ways, the Golden Haiku competition is an opportunity to connect globally with others by sharing and celebrating hope through words.
 This year’s haiku theme is “Daydreams & Musings.”
 The theme invites poems that offer a sense of escape and reflection from many perspectives.
 Acknowledging the challenges of the current time, “Daydreams & Musings” creates a worldwide community of thought, hope, and joy.